OpenEducationAnalytics/OpenEducationAnalytics/modules/Clever/powerbi/readme.md

 # PowerBI template
-The Intune module template consists of 1 reporting page:
+The Clever module template consists of 1 reporting page:

 <strong> Student Clever Activity</strong>: Education leaders can use this page to get a sense of the top clever applications being used and also the bottom 10 applications being used.
 This dashboard will also provide a view into trends.
  - Top 10 Applications Used